cambridge-cares/TheWorldAvatar/Agents/PVLibAgent/README.md

 ```
 curl -X GET http://localhost:1020/api/v1/evaluate?device=sensor
 ```
-If the agent runs successfully, you should see a returned JSON Object that is similar to the one shown below.
+If the agent runs successfully, you should see a returned Object that is similar to the one shown below.
 ```
 {"AC Power(W)":7.922936051747742,"DC Power(W)":9.510628810971978,"timestamp":"Thu, 24 Nov 2022 09:54:51 GMT"}
 ```